Tag Archives: Functional Medicine

 https://jrmnurseconsultants.com

-• Start small: begin with one lifestyle change at a time.
+• Start with one change at a time — too much at once can feel overwhelming.

 Written by Rosie Moore, DNP, RN, LNC, BC-FMP